cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 ### Authentication

-All datagrams in IBC are authenticated: a block finalised by the consensus algorithm of the sending machine must commit to the outgoing datagram via a cryptographic commitment, and the receiving chain's IBC handler must verify both the consensus transcript and the cryptographic commitment proof that the datagram was sent (and associated actions executed) before acting upon it.
+All datagrams in IBC are authenticated: a block finalised by the consensus algorithm of the sending machine must commit to the outgoing packet via a cryptographic commitment, and the receiving chain's IBC handler must verify both the consensus transcript and the cryptographic commitment proof that the datagram was sent (and associated actions executed) before acting upon it.

 ### Statefulness

 Reliability, flow control, and authentication as described above require that IBC initialises and maintains certain status information for each datastream.
-This information is called a connection.
-Each connection object contains information about the consensus state of the connected machine, negotiated encoding & multiplexing options, and state & sequence numbers.
-When two modules wish to communicate, they must locate an existing connection between their two machines, or initialise a new connection if none yet exists.
-Initialising a connection requires a multi-step handshake which, once complete, ensures that only the two intended machines are connected and future datagrams relayed will be authenticated, encoded, and sequenced as desired.
+This information is split between two abstractions: connections & channels.
+Each connection object contains information about the consensus state of the connected machine.
+Each channel, specific to a pair of modules, contains information concerning negotiated encoding & multiplexing options and state & sequence numbers.
+When two modules wish to communicate, they must locate an existing connection & channel between their two machines, or initialise a new connection & channels if none yet exists.
+Initialising connections & channels requires a multi-step handshake which, once complete, ensures that only the two intended machines are connected, in the case of connections, and ensures that two modules are connected and that future datagrams relayed will be authenticated, encoded, and sequenced as desired, in the case of channels.

 ### Multiplexing

-To allow for many modules within a single host machine to use an IBC connection simultaneously, IBC provides a set of channels within each connection, which each uniquely identify a linear datapipe over which packets can be sent in order to a destination module on the receiving machine.
+To allow for many modules within a single host machine to use an IBC connection simultaneously, IBC provides a set of channels within each connection, which each uniquely identify a datastream over which packets can be sent in order (in the case of an ordered module), and always exactly once, to a destination module on the receiving machine.
 Channels are usually expected to be associated with a single module on each machine, but one-to-many and many-to-one channels are also possible.
 The number of channels is unbounded, facilitating concurrent throughput limited only by the throughput of the underlying machines with only a single connection necessary to track consensus information (and consensus transcript verification cost thus amortised across all channels using the connection).

 ## Dataflow